Large Language Models Help Humans Verify Truthfulness -- Except When They Are Convincingly Wrong: Introduction

 The two major types of tools for helping human users (many of which are non-expert fact-checkers) are \emph{retrieval} and \emph{explanation}~\cite{Nakov2021AutomatedFF}, exemplified by the widely-used web search engines (\textit{e.g.}, Google) and generative language models (\textit{e.g.}, ChatGPT) respectively.
-Showing retrieved passages to users has long been established as an effective information-seeking tool~\cite{Vlachos2014FactCT,Min2023FActScoreFA}.
+Showing retrieved passages to users has long been established as an effective information-seeking tool~\cite{Vlachos2014FactCT}.
 In contrast, the usefulness of generative explanations on fact-checking remains understudied.
 On the one hand, competent generative models (especially LLMs) can generate fluent and convincing-looking natural language explanations that not only provide an answer (\textit{i.e.}, whether the claim is true or false), but also elucidate the context and basis of its judgment.
 On the other hand, these models are prone to hallucinations~\cite{Min2023FActScoreFA,Liu2023EvaluatingVI}, so the users are frequently left to their own devices.

-In this work, we conduct human-subject experiments to study \emph{whether language models can assist fact-checking}.
-To contextualize the effectiveness of explanations against search engines, we compare them with retrieval models mimicking a search engine experience, and experiment with ways where retrieved passages can be paired with explanations, aiming to provide a practical guide to users on what is the most helpful tool.
-We base our evaluation on the FoolMeTwice claim verification dataset (described in detail in~\autoref{sec:dataset}), where the claims are crowdsourced and gold evidence from Wikipedia is collected~\cite{Eisenschlos2021FoolMT}.
-We ask participants to verify whether the claim is factually true or false, and Figure~\ref{fig:example} shows an example to illustrate the explanation and retrieved passages that we present to participants in the study.
+This work studies \emph{whether language models can assist fact-checking}.
+To contrast whether explanations or retrieved pages from a search engine are better, we compare LLMs with retrieval models mimicking a search engine experience and experiment with ways where retrieved passages can be paired with explanations, aiming to provide a practical guide on what is the most helpful tool.
+We base our evaluation on FoolMeTwice~\cite{Eisenschlos2021FoolMT}, an adversarial dataset with interesting claims crowdsourced and gold evidence from Wikipedia~\cite{Eisenschlos2021FoolMT}.
+Participants verify whether the claim is factually true or false: Figure~\ref{fig:example} shows an example to illustrate the explanation and retrieved passages that participants see.

-Our study reveals that showing explanation and retrieved passages lead to similar human accuracy ($74\%$ and $73\%$ respectively) on difficult-to-verify claims ($59\%$ without AI assistant), but reading natural language explanations is significantly faster ($1.01$ min/claim vs $2.53$ min/claim).
-However, humans over-trust ChatGPT explanations where they agree with the explanation most of the time, even when the explanation gives a wrong answer.
+In our study, showing explanation and retrieved passages lead to similar human accuracy ($74\%$ and $73\%$ respectively) on difficult-to-verify claims ($59\%$ without AI assistant), but reading natural language explanations is significantly faster ($1.01$ min/claim vs $2.53$ min/claim).
+However, humans over-trust ChatGPT explanations where they agree with the explanation most of the time, even when the explanation is \emph{wrong}.